 - Use impression share to view impression growth opportunities with bid or budget increases;

 - Continue using click through rate (CTR) for ad copy performance comparisons, as usual.

 At Two Trees PPC, we recommend looking at your current setup and seeing where you can optimize and utilize the new Click Share metric to your advantage.
-There is no doubt that Google Ads Click Share is going to transform how we buy Search.
+There’s no doubt that Google Ads Click Share is going to transform how we buy Search.

-Need help or have other questions about Click Share in Google Ads?
+Need help or have other questions about this new metric in Google Ads?
 Or maybe you need hands-on help to optimize your Google Ads campaigns?

 Send us a message or give us a call – we’d be happy to help!